23 Weeks Pregnant: What To Expect

 - Avoid foods that will dehydrate you, such as fried food, white asparagus, coffee and sugary drinks, and do not overeat.

 - Avoid food items that are prohibited from consumption during pregnancy, such as raw meat, deli meat, fish with high mercury content (like king mackerel, swordfish, etc.), raw eggs, unpasteurised milk, etc.

 - Avoid activities that can increase stress and tire you.

 What You Need to Shop For

 In the second trimester, your belly is growing, and life is going through significant changes.
 Here is a list of items that you will need to shop for in order to keep up with the developments.

 - Sleep aids: It is crucial to get adequate sleep at this stage.
-Sleep aids, such as comfortable pillows, earplugs, and eye masks, may come handy.
+Sleep aids, such as comfortable pillows, earplugs, and eye masks, may come in handy.

 - Pregnancy books: In order to make the most out of your pregnancy, pregnancy books can be of great help.
 Engross yourself in reading books on pregnancy and childcare.